 If you’re trying to avoid pain, maybe getting a tattoo isn’t for you.
 If you’re just trying to manage your expectation of how bad a writst tattoo hurts, then we can help you out.
 As a general rule, areas that are more frequently exposed to the sun (tops of shoulders, outer arms) are going to hurt a little less than places that don’t get much sunlight (inside of arms, inner thighs, back of legs, etc.).
 It doesn’t have much to do with sunlight though, it’s really about the general placement of nerves in your body– so don’t think that because you like to tan naked you’re good to go.

 Of course, if you turn to actual scientific research instead of hearsay, you’ll get an answer that likely won’t make a difference to 90% of you getting a tattoo.
 According to research done by the UCL Institute of Cognitive Neuroscience, the most pain sensitive parts of your body are your forehead and fingertips.
 If you’re not into reading a bunch of scientific jargon, you can get the abridged version from The Guardian’s article on the research.
-While tattoos are becoming generally more acceptable, we don’t think most of you are too likely to run out and get a face tattoo.
+While tattoos are becoming generally more acceptable, most of you aren’t too likely to run out and get a face tattoo.
 In case you were, though, the research shows this is actually the most painful place to get tattooed.

 Getting a Tattoo is Supposed to Hurt